Sundown town: Ethnic exclusions

 African Americans were not the only minority group not allowed to live in white towns.
-One example, according to Loewen, is that in 1870, Chinese people made up one-third of Idaho's population.
+One example, according to Loewen, is that, in 1870, Chinese people made up one-third of Idaho's population.
 Following a wave of violence and an 1886 anti-Chinese convention in Boise, almost none remained by 1910.

-The towns of Minden, Nevada, and Gardnerville, Nevada, had an ordinance from 1917 to 1974 that required Native Americans to leave the towns by 6:30 p.m. each day.
-A whistle, later a siren, was sounded at 6 p.m. daily alerting Native Americans to leave by sundown.
-In 2021, the state of Nevada passed a law prohibiting the appropriation of Native American imagery by the mascots of schools, and the sounding of sirens that were once associated with Sundown ordinances.
-Despite this law, Minden has continued to play its siren, claiming it as being a nightly tribute to first responders.
+The towns of Minden and Gardnerville in Nevada had an ordinance from 1917 to 1974 that required Native Americans to leave the towns by 6:30 p.m. each day.
+A whistle, later a siren, was sounded at 6 p.m. daily, alerting Native Americans to leave by sundown.
+In 2021, the state of Nevada passed a law prohibiting the appropriation of Native American imagery by the mascots of schools, and the sounding of sirens that were once associated with sundown ordinances.
+Despite this law, Minden continued to play its siren for two more years, claiming that it was a nightly tribute to first responders.
+An additional state law in 2023 led Minden to end the siren.

-In Nevada, the ban was expanded to include Japanese Americans.

-Two examples of the numerous road signs documented during the first half of the 20th century include:
+Two examples of the road signs documented during the first half of the 20th century include: